culturecode/uber_select/README.md

 ```JS
 new UberSearch(data, options);
 ```

+#### Data
+Data is an array of objects.
+Each object may have the following properties:

+- ##### text
+  String shown to the user in the list of results.
+This value is required if *value* is not provided.

+- ##### value
+  This is matched against the *value* option passed UberSearch and will appear selected if it matches.
+It is also used to match against search input text when the user searches.
+This value is required if *text* is not provided.

+- ##### matchValue
+  This overrides the value used to match against search input text when the user searches. *optional*

+- ##### visibility
+  This is used to determine whether the option appears only when searching or only when not searching.
+Values accepted: `query`, `no-query`. *optional*

+- ##### group
+  This is used to visually group options.
+All options with the same group will appear together. *optional*

 #### Options <a name="UberSearch options"></a>
 Options can be specified by setting the `data-uber-options` attribute on the `<select>` element.
 Values should be passed